Ayesha-da/pneumonia_detection_analysis/README.md

   Google colab (GPU) took about 10-15 min to read the images.
   The training took about 15 - 20 min for 25 epochs .

+ ### Updating the model

+ - Initially our model was not performing well and was overfitting. we added dropout layer and BatchNormalization to fight the issue.
+We made sure not to add dropout layer in the first layer so our model doesnot loose important features of the image.
+ - We still had overfitting issue, then we tried EarlyStopping technique using it
  #### Future work

   Limitations in our model